numbershape/ml-foundations/linear-algebra/week1-notes.md

     - All lines must remain lines without getting curved
     - The origin must remain fixed in place
     - Grid lines must remain parallel and evenly spaced
-    - In these trasformations, we only need to record where the basis vectors land
+    - In these transformations, we only need to record where the basis vectors land

 - Transformation Process:
     - Say a vector is represented as the sum of the two (scaled accordingly) basis-vectors i-hat and j-hat
     - Now lets transform and follow where the three vectors go
-    - Lines remain parallel and evenly spaced
+    - Linear transformations preserve the grid structure (parallel lines stay parallel, evenly spaced lines stay evenly spaced, origin stays fixed)
     - The transformed vector equals the sum of the two transformed basis-vectors, scaled using the same scalars as before (the original basis scalars we used to represent the original vector)
     - So basically the transformed result-vector equals the original scalar for i-hat multiplied by the transformed i-hat, plus the original scalar for j-hat multiplied by the transformed j-hat!
-    - In other words, if an original vector has coordinates x and y (i-hat and j-hat scalars), to find where it lands we multiply x by the new i-hat coordinates, plus y by the new j-hat coordinates
+    - In other words, if an original vector has coordinates x and y (i-hat and j-hat scalars), to find where it lands we multiply its original x coordinate by the new i-hat coordinates, plus its original y coordinate by the new j-hat coordinates
+    - The final result is where the original vector landed
     - So we only need to know where the basis vectors landed, and we can deduce where any other vector landed, without visual aid
-    - Any 2D Linear Transformation is described by just 4 numbers (the two coordinates where i-hat lands, and the two coordinates where j-hat lands)
+    - Any 2D Linear Transformation is described by just 4 numbers (the two coordinates where i-hat lands, and the two coordinates where j-hat lands), because linear transformations preserve linear combinations

 - 2x2 Matrix:
     - We package the four numbers into a 2x2 grid